EmmanuelRoux/ngx-matomo-client/README.md

 />
 ```

+_**Note for standalone components users:** all `ngx-matomo-client` components and directives are standalone
+and can be imported where you need them.
+You may also want to import all of them at once using `MATOMO_DIRECTIVES`._

 ### Managing user consent: opt-in/opt-out for tracking & cookies

 Matomo supports multiple options to allow requiring user consent for tracking.